baburciu/Documentation/docs/RKE.md

 [boburciu@r220 K8s_cluster_RKE]$
 ```

-  #### <o> Remove the used directories (important for removing certificates used initially, as those will create problem at new RKE install on same node):
+  #### - Remove the used directories (important for removing certificates used initially, as those will create problem at new RKE install on same node):
 [boburciu@r220 K8s_cluster_RKE]$ ` ansible ubuntu-rke -m command -a "sudo rm -rf /etc/ceph \
       /etc/cni \
       /etc/kubernetes \